 Boarders must hand their passports and tickets to the houseparents for safekeeping during the term.
 Parents and guardians must arrange all travel details and must inform the school of the details.
-The school arranges travel to local rail stations and to airports on the day before term begins and the day after term ends.
-If boarders require this complementary service they must inform houseparents as soon as possible.
-We abide by the regulations of the different airlines as to unaccompanied minors and until boarders arrive at school or after boarders depart from school they are not the responsibility of the school when not travelling at the prescribed times.
+The school arranges travel to local railway stations and to airports on the day before term begins and the day after term ends.
+If boarders require this service they must inform houseparents as soon as possible.
 All boarders are expected to return to school between 5pm and 10pm on the day before school begins.